jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/AcceleratorBringUp.md

 - De-assert reset.
 - Request HSP to download firmware to the accelerator.
 This is a 2 step request, first to load the ITCM and second to load the DTCM.
 Wait until HSP acknowledges that firmware download is complete for both TCMs.
 - De-assert cpu_wait to resume emCPU operation.

+For a full description of this flow, please refer the SDM CDED FAS (Firmware Architecture Specification) Document.

 ## API